Arun Jain: Career

 After his graduation, Arun interned with Wang Laboratories.

 After his internship, Arun, along with some friends, started International Information Systems (IIS) in 1983 as a partnership firm.
 In 1986, IIS was renamed Nucleus Software Workshop Pvt.
 Ltd. At a professional level, his first major enterprise was the establishment of the Nucleus Software Workshop in 1986.

 In 1993, he founded Polaris Software Lab with an initial capital of $250, which recorded a CAGR of over 100% during the seven-year period 1993–2000.
 Intellect Design Arena Ltd. is his fourth venture.

-Personal life

-Arun was born in a middle-class family of nine siblings (eight sisters and an elder brother).
-His father was an Accounts officer in the Govt. of India's Postal & Telegraph (P&T) department.
-He completed his bachelor's degree in Electrical Engineering from Delhi College of Engineering (now known as Delhi Technological University).

 Ullas Trust: Encouraging Academic Excellence

-Ullas Trust was started in 1997 by Arun Jain with an aim to integrate associates of Polaris, and later Intellect, with the larger community and enable them to enjoy the satisfaction of working with young minds in the country.
+The Ullas Trust was started in 1997 by Arun Jain with an aim to integrate associates of Polaris, and later Intellect, with the larger community to work with young people in the country.
 Trust is a joint initiative of the employees and the organization.